open/close all folders

 - Prizzi's Honor was nominated for Best Picture, Best Director, Best Leading Actor, Best Supporting Actor, and won for Best Supporting Actress.
 These days, it has a mediocre 6.8 rating on IMDb and nobody watches it.
 It is likely one of those situations where everyone involved with the film was very well-connected in Hollywood, and it consequently got rated more highly than it really deserved.
 Perhaps, it also seems too dated now, like a lot of films of that era.
 It arguably also has been overshadowed by Goodfellas, which seemed to over take it as the "definitive mob film" of that particular time period.

-- Much like American Beauty in the example mentioned above, Reality Bites has also fallen victim to changed societal norms.
+- Reality Bites has fallen victim to changed societal norms.
 Upon release in early 1994, the movie was lauded as a defining showcase of twentysomething Gen-X angst, starring a group of disenfranchised young adults rebelling against their parents' yuppie conformity.
 Unfortunately, as with American Beauty, many of the once-touchy subjects the film addressed (homophobia, etc.) have become old hat.
 More importantly, as The Nostalgia Chick pointed out in her scathing critique of the film, the whole concept of rebelling against suburban, middle-class normality seems downright silly after 9/11, the rise of the internet, and the Great Recession made that sort of teen angst look quaint; the film was very much a product of a time that, by and large, had no "real" problems in hindsight (at least compared to the '00s and the '10s).